by Michelle Oliver

-In order to do this on a consistent basis, look let’s not call it a “resolution”!
+In order to do this on a consistent basis, let’s not call it a “resolution”!
 Call this a 2011 Budget.
 This will put you in the mind set to keep this going for the rest of the year.

 • List your monthly bills.
 Subtract them from how much you are paid for month.
-If your monthly bills outweigh your net income for the month, purchase you need to make some changes quickly.
-You may have to cut your entertainment costs, store or you may find that you are eating out far too often during the month.
+If your monthly bills outweigh your net income for the month, you need to make some changes quickly.
+You may have to cut your entertainment costs, or you may find that you are eating out far too often during the month.
 These small changes can mean a lot to your budget’s bottom line.

 • Start saving.
 Begin contributing to a savings account.
 Be consistent and increase the amount as you can.